twodeadgirls/twodeadgirls.github.io/_posts/2019-09-30-dung-beetles.md

 One of the most powerful tools a rancher has to improve pastures is this little creature right here, the dung beetle.
 They are magnificent creatures that are increasingly being eliminated by chemicals used to treat cattle in the southern United States.
 I've been studying these beauties all summer and want to share a few facts about them and discuss the promise they have to combat global warming.
 A healthy population of dung beetles sequester carbon in the soil, the degree of this is unknown but may have huge benefits that we dont fully understand.
 Contrary to the current debate on methane emitted from cows the dung beetle may capture more carbon that what is emitted in the forst place.
 <p> The basics are a dung beetle flies around pastures at night and digs into manure.
-Their are different ypes of beetles, burrowers who as you can imagine dig into the excrement (cow patty)and then tunnel beneath it up to a foot or more deep and deposit their eggs. the tunmels are filled with exrement which is partially eatne as the new hatched beetles come back out.
-The effect this can have at fertilizing and aerating a pasture is profound.
+Their are different ypes of beetles, burrowers who as you can imagine dig into the excrement (cow patty)and then tunnel beneath it up to a foot or more deep and deposit their eggs.
+The tunnels ( think nurseries) are filled with excrement which is partially eaten as the new hatched beetles come back out.
+Once hatched and they fly away the result is small holes punched into the soil lined with manure that fiull with water and aerate the soil.
+The effect this can have on a pasture over time is profound.
 This is apart form the fact they eat fly larvae reducing fly and parasite populations.
 <p>
  Even stranger I learned is that dung beetles have a biologically unique GPS system.
 The neuroanatomy of the dung beetle is fascinating.
  <p>